satset19/discord-roast/README.md

 - 503 when initializing

 ## Warning
-This bot uses edgy humor and sarcasm.
+This bot uses edgy humor and a bit sarcasm.
 Use at your own discretion.